 2009 - After years of lobbying, self-advocates and The Arc family celebrate the planned closure of the State’s Rosewood institution and welcome 10 former Rosewood residents into The Arc's services.

-2010 - LifePrint database, developed by The Arc Baltimore, is copyrighted.
+2010 - LifePrint database, developed by The Arc of Baltimore, is copyrighted.

-2011 - The organization adopts a new logo as part of a national branding initiative and adopts the name, The Arc Baltimore.
+2011 - Organization adopts a new logo as part of The Arc U.S. national branding initiative and adopts the name, The Arc Baltimore.

 2012 - The Arc launches a third site for their Project SEARCH program at Medstar Union Memorial Hospital.